Background image

 Tokyo 2020 – Cate Campbell & Patrick “Patty” Mills

-Swimmer Cate Campbell and basketballer Patty Mills have been named as Flag Bearers for the Australian Olympic Team at the Opening Ceremony of the Tokyo 2020 Olympic Games to be held on July 23rd.
+Swimmer Cate Campbell and basketballer Patty Mills were named Flag Bearers for the Australian Olympic Team at the Opening Ceremony of the Tokyo 2020 Olympic Games.

-Creating Australian Olympic history, Patty Mills becomes the first Indigenous Australian to carry the flag at an Opening Ceremony while Cate Campbell becomes the first female swimmer to do so.
+Creating Australian Olympic history, Patty Mills became the first Indigenous Australian to carry the flag at an Opening Ceremony while Cate Campbell became the first female swimmer to do so.